benparsons/matrix-notes/faq/questions/unanswered-questions.md

 * can someone please tell me how do I go about reporting rooms sharing illegal stuff

 > e-mail abuse@matrix.org as per <https://matrix.org/docs/guides/code_of_conduct#reporting-issues>

+* what is the point of creating your own matrix home server ?

+> The same as it would be to host your own email.
+You can have an address that ends in your own domain, and you are in control of your data

+* What is a server ACL?